 What is the ideal shape and location for a pump track?

-Rectangular or oval areas They work best for pump tracks.
-A ratio of about 2:3 or 3:4 provides ample space for a nice, round course.
-Very narrow or elongated courses limit design possibilities and make the course less interesting.
+Rectangular sites work best for pumptracks.
+A ratio of approximately 2:3 or 3:4 provides sufficient space for a nice layout.
+Very narrow or elongated terrains limit design possibilities and make the track less interesting.

-Drainage Requires a slight slope or good drainage.
-Pump tracks must dry quickly after rain.
-Low-lying areas where water stagnates are less suitable without drainage adjustments.
+Drainage is of crucial importance.
+Pumptracks must dry quickly after rain.
+Low-lying terrain where water pools is less suitable without drainage adjustments.

 Directions Practicality is important for maintenance.
 Maintenance vehicles must be able to access the pump track for periodic maintenance and any necessary repairs.

 The location also influences the user experience.
-A spot with natural shelter from the wind is more pleasant than a completely open area.
-Proximity to other amenities, such as playgrounds or sports fields, can make the pump track even more appealing.
+A spot with natural shelter from wind and sun is more pleasant than completely open terrain.
+Proximity to other amenities, such as playgrounds or sports fields, can make the pumptrack even more attractive.

 How Velosolutions helps with space planning for your pump track